biobakery/humann/readme.md

 ----

-### Metatranscriptome analysis with HUMAnN2 ###
+### Metatranscriptome analysis with HUMAnN 2.0 ###

-The recommended HUMAnN2 metatranscriptome (RNA) analysis protocol differs depending on whether or not you have metagenomic (DNA) reads available from the same biological sample.
+The recommended HUMAnN 2.0 metatranscriptome (RNA) analysis protocol differs depending on whether or not you have metagenomic (DNA) reads available from the same biological sample.

 **Analyzing a metatranscriptome with a paired metagenome.** In this case, we recommend analyzing the metagenome first.
-Then, rather than constructing a taxonomic profile directly from the metatranscriptome, use the taxonomic profile of the corresponding metagenome as an additional input to HUMAnN2 via the ``--taxonomic-profile`` flag.
+Then, rather than constructing a taxonomic profile directly from the metatranscriptome, use the taxonomic profile of the corresponding metagenome as an additional input to HUMAnN 2.0 via the ``--taxonomic-profile`` flag.
 This will guarantee that RNA reads are mapped to any species' pangenomes detected in the metagenome.
-RNA reads are otherwise provided as input to HUMAnN2 just as DNA reads are.
-HUMAnN2 RNA-level outputs (e.g. transcript family abundance) can then be normalized by corresponding DNA-level outputs to quantify microbial expression independent of gene copy number. **CAVEAT:** For low-abundance species, random sampling may lead to detection of transcripts for undetected genes.
+RNA reads are otherwise provided as input to HUMAnN 2.0 just as DNA reads are.
+HUMAnN 2.0 RNA-level outputs (e.g. transcript family abundance) can then be normalized by corresponding DNA-level outputs to quantify microbial expression independent of gene copy number. **CAVEAT:** For low-abundance species, random sampling may lead to detection of transcripts for undetected genes.
 In these cases, we recommend smoothing DNA-level features to avoid divide-by-zero errors during normalization.
-The HUMAnN2 utility script `humann2_rna_dna_norm` will Laplace (or Witten-Bell) smooth paired RNA and DNA output files and then return the smoothed DNA, smoothed RNA, and relative expression.
+The HUMAnN 2.0 utility script `humann2_rna_dna_norm` will Laplace (or Witten-Bell) smooth paired RNA and DNA output files and then return the smoothed DNA, smoothed RNA, and relative expression.
 The relative expression of gene *i* in sample *j* is the smoothed value of RNA(*i*,*j*) divided by the smoothed value of DNA(*i*,*j*) and adjusted for differences in sequencing depth.
 The `humann2_rna_dna_norm` script assumes that DNA/RNA sample columns are in the same order.

-**Analyzing an isolated metatranscriptome (without a paired metagenome).** In this case, analyze RNA read data just as you would DNA data (provided as a fasta/fastq file). **CAVEAT 1:** Note that species are quantified in HUMAnN2 based on recruitment of reads to species-specific marker genes.
+**Analyzing an isolated metatranscriptome (without a paired metagenome).** In this case, analyze RNA read data just as you would DNA data (provided as a fasta/fastq file). **CAVEAT 1:** Note that species are quantified in HUMAnN 2.0 based on recruitment of reads to species-specific marker genes.
 While each genome copy is assumed to donate ~1 copy of each marker to metagenome (DNA) data, the same assumption cannot be made for RNA data (markers may be more or less transcribed within a species compared to the species average).
-As long as a non-trivial fraction of a species' markers are expressed, HUMAnN2 will still detect that species in the transcript pool.
+As long as a non-trivial fraction of a species' markers are expressed, HUMAnN 2.0 will still detect that species in the transcript pool.
 However, species relative abundance estimates from the taxonomic profile must be interpretted carefully: these values reflect species' relative contributions to the pool of species-specific transcripts, and not the overall transcript pool. **CAVEAT 2:** Transcript abundance inferred from a lone metatranscriptome is confounded with underlying gene copy number.
 For example, transcript X may be more abundant in sample A relative to sample B because (i) the same number of underlying X genes are more highly expressed in sample A relative to sample B or (ii) there are more copies of gene X in sample A relative to sample B (all of which are equally expressed).
-This is a general challenge in analyzing isolated metatranscriptomes (not specific to HUMAnN2).
+This is a general challenge in analyzing isolated metatranscriptomes (not specific to HUMAnN 2.0).

 ----

 ### Genus level gene families and pathways ###

-By default, the gene families and pathways output files from HUMAnN2 are species level.
+By default, the gene families and pathways output files from HUMAnN 2.0 are species level.
 To obtain genus level gene families and pathways, follow these steps.

 1. Create a genus level gene families file
     * `` $ humann2_gene_families_genus_level --input $SAMPLE_genefamilies.tsv --output $SAMPLE_genefamilies_genus_level.tsv ``
-    * In this command, replace ``$SAMPLE_genefamilies.tsv`` with the species level gene families file created by default by HUMAnN2 and ``$SAMPLE_genefamilies_genus_level.tsv`` with the name of the gene families genus level file that will be created.
+    * In this command, replace ``$SAMPLE_genefamilies.tsv`` with the species level gene families file created by default by HUMAnN 2.0 and ``$SAMPLE_genefamilies_genus_level.tsv`` with the name of the gene families genus level file that will be created.

-2. Run HUMAnN2, with the genus level gene families file as input, to get genus level pathways output files
+2. Run HUMAnN 2.0, with the genus level gene families file as input, to get genus level pathways output files
     * `` $ humann2 --input $SAMPLE_genefamilies_genus_level.tsv --output humann2_genus_level_output ``
-    * This run will be much faster and require less memory than the original run as HUMAnN2 is provided gene family abundances so it only needs to compute the pathways.
+    * This run will be much faster and require less memory than the original run as HUMAnN 2.0 is provided gene family abundances so it only needs to compute the pathways.

 ----

 ## FAQs ##

-HUMAnN2 frequently asked questions:
+HUMAnN 2.0 frequently asked questions:

 1. Is there a way to print more information to stdout during the run?
     *   Yes, add the ``--verbose`` flag